-I’m not one to be distracted by external symbols of power such as wealth, looks and influence.
+I’m not one to be distracted by social symbols of power such as wealth, looks and influence.
 For someone to stand out in my eyes, the individual has to have something more genuine and profound.
-They should possess a special essence – that je ne sais quoi, as the French say.

-For the longest time, I lacked the right language and words to define the constellation of traits that make up the character of these evolved individuals who I respected so deeply.
-It was not until I came across New York Times columnist David Brook’s book, The Road Character, that my understanding of this idealized persona deepened and solidified.
+For the longest time, I lacked the right language and words to define the constellation of traits that make up the character of those evolved individuals who I looked up to

-There’s a tangible lack of soul in ego-driven people who are solely focused on pursuing self-interest and getting ahead of everyone.
-A shallow existence like this can make us lose sight of the deeper truths of life, our priorities and a value system to anchor your spirit.
+There’s a lack of soul in ego-driven people who are solely focused on pursuing self-interest and getting ahead of everyone.
+A shallow existence like this can make it easy to lose sight of the deeper truths of life and a value system that anchors our spirit.

 There are countless examples of famous figures who have lost their way because they allowed fame and fortune to get to their heads.
 They soon discovered that the pursuit of “fake happiness” cannot replace the spiritual understanding that comes from self-reflection.
 No amount of drugs, alcohol and toys will take the place of a personality ground in love and authenticity.

-If you have ever had the privilege to meet a person of depth and character, you’ve probably noticed that they possessed an inner cohesion and a sense of being rooted.
-You can tell that they’ve been through some tough times and, as a result, they have developed an implicit belief in their abilities.
+If you’ve ever had the privilege to meet a person of depth and character, you probably noticed that they possessed an inner cohesion, peace and rootedness.
+You can tell that they’ve been through some tough times and, as a result, they’ve developed humility and empathy.

-Pivotal figures such as Gandhi, Mother Teresa and Abraham Lincoln epitomize this power because of how they fearlessly championed what they believed in from a place of courage and compassion.
+Pivotal figures such as Gandhi, Mother Teresa and Abraham Lincoln epitomize this power because of how they fearlessly championed for what they believed within minimal hurt and harm.
 Like master alchemists, they transformed fear and animosity into love and benevolence.